dlippok/photometric-viewer/README.md

 ## Features

-Photometic Viewer allows you to see following information from the opened photometric file:
+Photometry allows you to see following information from the opened photometric file:

 - Light distribution curves of selected photometric files
 - General information (Catalog Number, Manufacturer, Description, etc.)